I thought I would add a home for rants and stuff. It’s a work in progress. Check back on occasion for updates.

 Artificial Maple Flavored High Fructose Corn Syrup in a Drippy Sticky Slide Top Pitcher

-Back when I was a kid all breakfast joints gave you buttered toast unless you requested otherwise.
+When I was a kid all breakfast joints gave you buttered toast unless you requested otherwise.
 Now when you get toast it’s usually barely toasted and presented DRY.
+Toast that isn’t toasted is just warm bread.
 I’m usually at these places early and the butter they have on the table is usually still cold.
-They bring the dry, cool, sort of toasted bread to me.
+They bring the dry, cool, sort of or not toasted bread to me.
 I attempt to spread the hard butter on the cool toast and of course the butter doesn’t melt.
 What is the end result?
 Cold bread with un melted and sometimes cold clumpy butter.
-Dear breakfast place people, Butter the toast.
+Dear breakfast place people, Butter and toast the toast.
 Thank You, Geno

 I went to a place once that had Kosher Salt in a little cup.
 Even the places that put out a 17 dollar insanely delicious entree have your standard salt shaker full of standard table salt.
 Table salt is too salty and has a chemical aftertaste.
 Kosher salt tastes much better and tastes much less salty.
 I’m sure Alton Brown can explain why.
 In theory you shouldn’t need to add salt to a dish.
 The chef should have made sure that your food was properly salted but this isn’t always the case.
 Kosher Salt is cheap and I’m sure when purchased from a restaurant wholesaler in a large quantity it’s even cheaper.
 They are probably using it in the kitchen already anyway.
 Put Kosher salt or Flake Salt on the table and get rid of that other crap.